csackrider/TestNgParallelExample/README.md

-# TestNgParallelExample
+# Use testNg to run tests in parallel

-an example project using testNG and running some basic tests in parallel
+An example of using testNG and running some basic selenium tests in parallel.